lif31up/model-agnostic-meta-learning/README.md

     return local_param
 ```
 ### Outer Loop
-The outer-loop is the second stage of MAML's algorithm where meta-learning occurs.
-It optimizes the initial model parameters to ensure they can be optimized to new tasks with minimal data.
-This stage uses performance on the query set to update the model's starting point.
+The outer-loop is the second stage of MAML's algorithm where difference occurs.
+It optimizes the local parameters from inner loop.

 ```python
 def train(model, path, config, episoder:FewShotEpisoder, device):